Record an AI-based test

 Note: The toolbar settings remain the same the next time you launch AI Object Record.

 Click a highlighted object, or hover over one to select an operation other than the default operation in the pop-up dialog box.

-UFT One 2023 or later: When testing non-mobile applications, we recommend selecting SetText to set the value of a text box, rather than the default Type, which sends key inputs to the control.
+Note: When testing non-mobile applications, we recommend selecting SetText to set the value of a text box, rather than the default Type, which sends key inputs to the control.

-AI Record runs the selected operation on the object.
+AI Object Record runs the selected operation on the object.
 It adds the step to the test only after the operation is successful.